malortware/wordssarehard/README.md

 # CeWL -- Add to the Wordlist

-`cewl -d 3 -o -a -m 4 --with-numbers -v -w wordlist.txt https://target.domain/`
+`cewl -d 3 -a -m 4 --with-numbers -v -w wordlist.txt https://target.domain/`

 # CrackMapExec -- use guesses